California’s K-12 Online Content Project

 This online library database from Britannica is aimed at the digital classroom.
 The entries are in English and specially designed at different reading levels, allowing students to move easily to material of higher or lower comprehension levels as needed for K-6, middle school and high school: Levels 1, 2 and 3 respectively.
 Britannica School offers an automated translation tool for over 50 languages, as well as quick dictionary definitions and audio pronunciation – helpful for English language learners.

 Britannica Escolar provides similar content as Britannica School for K-6 and middle school in Spanish.
 Escolar articles are original works, not translations.

-Technical and customer support for Encyclopedia Britannica is available from 6:00 am to 4:00 pm PST Monday-Friday by calling 1-800-621-3900 or by emailing email@example.com.
+Technical and customer support for Encyclopaedia Britannica is available from 6:00 am to 4:00 pm PST Monday-Friday by calling 1-800-621-3900 or by emailing firstname.lastname@example.org.

 ProQuest (for California K-12)